proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 - **Detect and handle JSON-in-string responses, like** `"{\\"ResponseCode\\":\\"BadRequest\\"}`: string-escaped JSON-format responses can be handled by activating this tweak.
-If active, the Proxy Application will first attempt to string-unescape the response before passing it to the JSON parser, in order to recreate its base form.
+If active, the proxy will first attempt to string-unescape the response before passing it to the JSON parser, in order to recreate its base form.